Story #8061: develop queue-based processing system for the CN

 develop federated broker configuration for indexing

-#1 Updated by Rob Nahf about 5 years ago
+#1 Updated by Rob Nahf over 5 years ago

 from RMQ's networking page: (https://www.rabbitmq.com/networking.html)

 looks like we need to open ports 5672 and 4369; and possibly 15672 and 25672

 SELinux, and similar mechanisms may prevent RabbitMQ from binding to a port.
 When that happens, RabbitMQ will fail to start.
 Firewalls can prevent nodes and CLI tools from communicating with each other.
 Make sure the following ports can be opened:

 4369: epmd, a peer discovery service used by RabbitMQ nodes and CLI tools